-The Armstrong family lived at Moyaliffe Castle, County Tipperary during World War I. Last year, their emotional personal experience was opened to the public online in the project “It’s a Long Way to Tipperary: An Irish Story of the Great War.”
+The Armstrong family lived at Moyaliffe Castle, County Tipperary during World War I. In 2014, their emotional personal experience was opened to the public online in the project “It’s a Long Way to Tipperary: An Irish Story of the Great War.”

 Hosted by the University of Limerick, the online diary follows the lives of the Armstrong family through the Great War, illustrating the impact of the war from a social, physical and emotional point of view.
 The weekly installments show the conflict at an individual level and the irrevocable personal, cultural and societal changes wrought by the war.